tdorssers/TeslaPy/README.md

 ## Overview

-This module depends on Python [requests](https://pypi.org/project/requests/), [requests_oauthlib](https://pypi.org/project/requests-oauthlib/) and [websocket-client](https://pypi.org/project/websocket-client/).
+This module depends on Python [requests](https://pypi.org/project/requests/), [requests_oauthlib](https://pypi.org/project/requests-oauthlib/), [httpx](https://pypi.org/project/httpx/) and [websocket-client](https://pypi.org/project/websocket-client/).
 It requires Python 3.10+ when using urllib3 2.0, which comes with requests 2.30.0+, or you can pin urllib3 to 1.26.x by installing `urllib3<2`.

+As of June 2026, Tesla requires HTTP/2 for its SSO (auth.tesla.com) and Owner API endpoints; requests, which only speaks HTTP/1.1, started receiving `403 Client Error: forbidden` responses on token refresh.
+The `Tesla` class therefore uses `httpx` (installed with the `[http2]` extra so the `h2` package is present) to perform these requests over HTTP/2, automatically falling back to requests over HTTP/1.1 when httpx is unavailable.
+On Python 2, where httpx cannot be installed, the requests fallback is always used.

 The `Tesla` class extends `requests_oauthlib.OAuth2Session` which extends `requests.Session` and therefore inherits methods like `get()` and `post()` that can be used to perform API calls.
 Module characteristics: